 It’s important to keep in mind that we don’t know what everyone on our team is dealing with.
 Everyone has a different set of changes to adapt to at work and at home.
 And everyone’s ability to cope with an onslaught of stressors is different.

-For all of these reasons, it’s a good idea to shelve the one-size-fits all approach to measuring goals and giving feedback during crises.
+For all of these reasons, it’s a good idea to shelve the one-size-fits all approach to measuring goals and giving feedback during bigger shifts.
 Instead, you can tailor them to each team member’s situation.
 To do that, you’ll need to collaborate.

 2. Adopt a collaborative goal-setting process